Stay at these 8 private-island resorts using your points

 “Expensive” and “far-fetched” are typically the first phrases that come to mind when people think about staying on a private island.
-However, if you’re an avid TPG reader, you’ll know that the world’s most luxurious travel experiences can often be booked for little out-of-pocket cash by redeeming points and miles.
+However, if you’re an avid TPG reader, you know that the world’s most luxurious travel experiences can often be booked for little out-of-pocket cash by redeeming points and miles you earn with the best travel credit cards.
 And fortunately, the same is true with booking stays at private island resorts.

 Rather than list out every single points hotel located on a private island, we’ve curated a list of some of the best properties in different regions of the world.
-So, while the Maldives has a slew of amazing private island points hotels, we’ve only included one in this list (and gave it the highest rank).
+So, while the Maldives has a slew of amazing private island points hotels, we’ve only included one in this list .

-TPG himself, along with TPG Editor-at-Large Zach Honig, both consider the St. Regis Maldives Vommuli Resort to be one of their favorite hotels in the world, and for good reason.
+TPG himself, along with TPG Editor-at-Large Zach Honig, both consider the St. Regis Maldives Vommuli Resort to be one of their favourite hotels in the world, and for good reason.
 The property is less than two years old, has breathtaking views and offers an endless amount of activities that’ll keep you entertained for as long as you’re there.
-While 85,000 points per night may sound steep, considering room rates are £1,200+ per night for most of the year and that the lowest-level awards book into overwater villas, redemptions here can get you serious value from your points.
+While 85,000 points for a standard award night may sound steep, considering room rates are £1,200+ per night for most of the year and that the lowest-level awards book into overwater villas, redemptions here can get you serious value from your points.

 The JW Marriott Venice Resort & Spa is another relatively new property and is set on a private island called Isola delle Rosse (Rose Island) off the coast of — you guessed it — Venice, Italy.
 The 40-acre island resort boasts 250 rooms, four restaurants, the city’s largest spa and an early 20th-century church.
 The highlight of the property is not the century-old park or the on-site Sapori Cooking Academy, but the rooftop lounge and pool area that give you panoramic vistas as far as the eye can see.
 Guests have easy access to the heart of Venice thanks to a complimentary boat service to St. Mark’s Square.

-Tokoriki island is one of the 20 Mamanuca Islands — the closest group of islands to Nadi International Airport (NAN) and arguably the most picture perfect.
-Guests visiting the Sheraton Resort & Spa on Tokoriki can expect white sand beaches and clear waters, perfect for diving and snorkeling.
+Tokoriki Island is one of the 20 Mamanuca Islands — the closest group of islands to Nadi International Airport (NAN) and arguably the most picture perfect.
+Guests visiting the Sheraton Resort & Spa on Tokoriki can expect white sand beaches and clear waters, perfect for diving and snorkelling.
 The island’s central location makes it easy to go “island hopping” and explore everything that the Fijian islands have to offer.
-Since this is just a Marriott Category 5 property, you can use 35,000 points.

-If you’d rather stay closer to home and still use your Marriott points to stay on a private island, consider redeeming them for a stay at the Scrub Island Resort in the British Virgin Islands.
-The private island is located just 1 mile offshore from Tortola Airport (EIS) and provides complimentary boat transportation from the mainland.
+Consider redeeming Hilton Honors points for a stay at the Scrub Island Resort in the British Virgin Islands.
+The private island is located just one mile offshore from Tortola Airport (EIS) and provides complimentary boat transportation from the mainland.
 The resort offers three private beaches, three pools, a full-service spa with ayurvedic treatments and a marina.
-Here’s TPG‘s full review of Scrub Island.

-While guests of the Renaissance Aruba don’t actually get to sleep on a private island, the resort still gets a spot on this list because guests have exclusive access to Renaissance Island, the resort’s own 40-acre private island.
-The island is divided between an adult side and a family side, and features Aruba’s only private beach, along with chaise lounges, huts, hammocks and even flamingos.
-There are many nonstop options to get you to and from Aruba (AUA) from major cities across the US — including JetBlue Mint from Boston (BOS) and New York (JFK).
+While guests of the Renaissance Aruba don’t actually get to sleep on a private island, the property still gets a spot on this list because guests have exclusive access to the resort’s own 40-acre private island.
+Renaissance island is divided between an adult side and a family side and features Aruba’s only private beach, along with chaise lounges, huts, hammocks and even flamingos.
+There are many nonstop options to get you to and from Aruba (AUA) from major cities across the U.S. — including JetBlue Mint service from Boston (BOS) and New York (JFK).

 World of Hyatt Category 5 — 20,000 points per night

-Located in Bonita Springs, Florida, the Hyatt Regency Coconut Point Resort and Spa is the closest resort on this list to home — and probably the cheapest.
+Located in Bonita Springs, Florida, the Hyatt Regency Coconut Point Resort and Spa is one of the cheapest on this list.
 Resort guests have access to a private island and beach with hourly boat transportation.
 But this resort isn’t just for beach bumming — the property also features three acres of water attractions that include a lazy river, five waterslides and an adult pool.
-Check out TPG‘s full review of the property.
+Check out our full review of the property for complete details.